chef/automate/components/automate-chef-io/content/docs/backup.md

 ## Troubleshooting

-Set the log level to `debug` before re-running a failed backup to output debug info to the Chef Automate log:
+To debug a failed backup, set the log level to `debug` and re-run the backup.
+This outputs the debug information to the Chef Automate log:

 ```shell
 chef-automate debug set-log-level deployment-service debug